An introduction to personal budgets in Shropshire for young people and children aged 0-25 with an education, health and care plan (EHC plan).

 All requests will be considered individually and in line with our personal budget policy.
 The policy explains what type of support may be included in a personal budget.
 If it's not possible for you to have one the reasons will be explained to you.
 A personal budget can apply to education, health and/or social care outcomes.

-We're working with the Shropshire Clinical Commissioning Group (CCG) and families and young people to develop our approach to personal budgets.
 You'll be asked if you'd like to be considered for one when a decision has been made to prepare (or review) an EHCP.

 A personal budget for educational provision doesn't include funding for a school or college place.
 Generally, it also doesn't include specialist support that can be provided by a school or FE setting.